Sustainability Through The Greenest Region Compact

 - Collect and manage data to advance sustainability

 The Village supports a sustainable food culture through its local farmers market.
 The Village is committed to preserving and maintaining its historic assets through its Landmark Preservation Commission, while supporting culture and art through its annual Music Festival.
 The Winnetka Community House and the Winnetka Park District promote health and wellness through their various youth programs.
 The Village also promotes beauty and livability in community design through its Design Review Board and strict permitting process.
 Go Green Winnetka engages residents in sustainability initiatives through an environmentally-focused citizen advisory group.
-Details of goals and activities are found on the GRC2 sustainable Communities Goals pages.

 Sustainable Communities Goals